 Working out without wires is the default for most athletes, and with the rise of true wireless earbuds, there are plenty of viable options to use during your next weight lifting session.
 Whether you’re a swimmer, runner, or all-around athlete, this list of the best true wireless workout earbuds is bound to improve your next workout session.

-Editor’s note: this list was updated on September 20, 2019, to include the Jaybird Vista as a notable mention.
+Editor’s note: this list was updated on October 30, 2019, to address the release of the water-resistant Apple AirPods Pro.

 For the best all-around pick get the Jabra Elite 65t

 For listeners who want a pair of true wireless workout earbuds that perform well enough in every measurable category, the Jabra Elite 65t is the headset to get.
 The IP55 earbuds are both dust and water-resistant, which means you can take these for a run on the beach without worry.

 Additionally, if you’re one for taking calls while on the move, the Jabra Elite 65t ‘buds are the best bet.
 There are four microphones which simultaneously relay your voice while reducing ambient noise.
 Aside from call quality, the Elite 65t earbuds operate via Bluetooth 5.0.
 While it doesn’t quite improve efficiency like Apple’s W1 chip, or the newer H1 chip, battery life is bolstered quite a bit.

 What’s more auto-connect is quick and reliable; by just removing the earbuds from the charging case, they immediately pair to the last source device.
 The earbuds go a step further, though; by recognizing when they’re removed from the ear so as to automatically pause media playback.
 Other than the lack of high-quality Bluetooth codec support, there’s little to lament about these earbuds.

 What you should know about wireless workout earbuds